mnot/I-D/rfc5988bis/draft.md

 Such target attributes MAY be defined to use the encoding in {{I-D.ietf-httpbis-rfc5987bis}} (e.g., "example" and "example\*").
-When both forms are present, they SHOULD be considered to be the same target attribute; processors SHOULD use the value of the name ending in "\*" (after
+When both forms are present, they SHOULD be considered to be the same target attribute; applications SHOULD use the value of the name ending in "\*" (after
 {{I-D.ietf-httpbis-rfc5987bis}} decoding), but MAY fall back to the other value if there is an error in decoding it, or if they do not support decoding.